 Scope of Lawful Exemption

-Like Section 43.26, exemptions apply to law enforcement officers and educational administrators if they possess or promote lewd material involving minors as part of their professional responsibilities.
+Exemptions apply to law enforcement officers and educational administrators if they possess or promote lewd material involving minors as part of their professional responsibilities.

 Lack of Knowledge

-The law specifies that an individual must “knowingly” possess or promote lewd visual material depicting a minor.
+The law says that an individual must “knowingly” possess or promote lewd visual material depicting a minor.
 Therefore, a lack of knowledge regarding the material’s content or the age of the individual depicted could potentially serve as a defense.

 Areas We Serve